 Novel nanostructured ZrCu thin film metallic glasses with superior mechanical properties and thermal stability

-In this project, we aim to synthetise novel ZrCu thin film metallic glasses (TFMGs) with controlled thickness, composition and microstructure, while investigating the relationship with the mechanical behaviour focusing on the nanometre scale deformation mechanisms.
-Moreover, we aim to study the mechanical properties of film with complex architectures such as multilayers and amorphous-nanocrystalline composites.
+In this project, we aim to synthetize novel ZrCu thin film metallic glasses (TFMGs) with controlled composition and nanostructure, investigating the relationship with the mechanical behavior and focusing on the nanometre scale deformation mechanisms.
+Moreover, we aim to study the mechanical properties of films with complex architectures such as multilayers and amorphous-nanocrystalline composites.

 By collaborating with Laboratoire des Sciences des Procédés et des Matériaux (LSPM) of University Sorbonne Paris Nord (Profs.
-Philippe Djemia and Damien Faurie), we carried out surface Brillouin light scattering (BLS) and tensile test on films deposited on flexible polymeric substrates.
-We show that all elastic constants (Young’s, shear and bulk moduli) increase at high Cu content (at. %), while crack density evolution show that Cu-rich samples have the largest onset for crack nucleation .
+Philippe Djemia and Damien Faurie), we carried out surface Brillouin light scattering (BLS) and tensile tests on films deposited on flexible polymeric substrates.
+We confirmed that all elastic constants (and Young’s, shear and bulk moduli) increase at high Cu content (at. %), while crack density evolution show that Cu-rich samples have the largest resistance against crack nucleation .

-In parallel, we will also develop synthesis of more complex film architectures, such as multilayers alternating different ZrxCu100-x compositions and composite films featured by presence of crystalline phases dispersed in an amorphous matrix.
-Mechanical characterisation will be carried out to study how these morphologies, could interfere with shear bands propagation enhancing the overall film mechanical properties.
+In parallel, we are also developing the synthesis of more complex film architectures such as fully amorphous multilayers, alternating different Zr100-xCux compositions and of composite films featured by presence of crystalline phases dispersed in an amorphous matrix.